Felipecastanog/garbage-classification-assignment/README.md

 ### Training and Testing the Combined Model

-This code integrates both image and text data to classify garbage items into the categories "green," "blue," "black," and "other."
+This code integrates both image and text data to classify garbage items into the categories "black," "blue," "green," and "other".
 Using a combined model, it processes images with a ResNet18 architecture and text descriptions with a BERT model, training both together to optimize classification accuracy.

 The code structure includes:
 - **Data Preparation**: The `GarbageDataset` class loads images and corresponding text descriptions, organizes them into tensors for PyTorch, and applies necessary transformations.